 - Workers’ comp disability rating reflects how your medical impairment hurts your ability to work.
 The disability rating accounts for lost ability to do your job caused by medical impairment.
 Disability should be higher than the impairment rating.

 We call this the “wild card” because disability is different for everyone depending on what job they do.
 For instance, if you’re a brick layer who lifts, carries, and reaches up with heavy loads at work, a 25 percent impairment rating to your arm is a much higher work disability than an office worker with the same rating, because it’s much harder to do your job with a permanently damaged arm.

 This is the hardest part of your case to value.
 It’s also the part that has the greatest potential to maximize your compensation.
 But before settling, there may be another major factor: whether to protect your rights to future medical treatment.

-Medical Treatment: Keep It Open or Walk Away?
+Medical Treatment: Keep It Open, Walk Away, Or Keep Getting It?

-There are two basic options for future medical treatment in the typical workers’ compensation settlement:
+There are three basic options for future medical treatment in the typical workers’ compensation settlement:

 - Keep your options open.
 Keep your right to medical treatment open for one year after the full payment of your settlement.
 But beware!
 Not going to the comp doctor for over a year likely forfeits this right, too.
 This is called a Form 16 settlement for the form signed to do it.